mit-han-lab/6s965-fall2022/notes/lecture-02-xgx.md

 ### Pooling layer

-Downsample the feature map to a smaller size, and graduallyreduceg the size of the feature maps.
+Pooling layers are used to downsample the feature map and gradually reduce the size of feature maps.

 Usually, the stride is the same as the kernel size.

 ### Normalization layer

-Normalizing the features makes training faster
+Normalizing the features makes the model optimization faster

 - The normalization layer normalized the features as follows